kubewarden/kubewarden.io/content/blog/2025/09/kubewarden-1.29-release.md

 This field complements the already existing `spec.timeoutSeconds`, which sets the timeout for the associated Kubernetes Webhhok for the policy.

-The new `spec.timeoutEvalSeconds` field is optional and allows to specify the timeout for the policy evaluation.
+The new `spec.timeoutEvalSeconds` field is optional and allows specifying the timeout for the policy evaluation.
 After the timeout passes, the policy evaluation call will fail as usual based on the `spec.failurePolicy` setting.
 Its value must be between 2 and 30 seconds.
 The new field value is checked so